-Not only does this product help to clear your acne, but it also can help combat the dark skin patches that can occur during pregnancy.
+Not only does this product help clear your acne, but it also helps combat the dark skin patches that can occur during pregnancy.

 This cleanser is made from organic and natural ingredients and is paraben-free, which is helpful because parabens can mimic estrogen in the body.
-It is also has no fragrances or dyes, which can irritate your skin — especially if it’s more sensitive during pregnancy.
+It also has no fragrances or dyes that can irritate your skin — especially if it’s more sensitive during pregnancy.

 Best Toner to Try

-A toner is a great part of your skin care regimen because it helps to restore the pH balance on your face, and also remove all traces of makeup and other debris that can clog pores and cause breakouts.
+A toner is a great part of your skin care regimen because it helps restore your face’s pH balance and remove all traces of makeup and other debris that can clog pores and cause breakouts.

-Many contain alcohol to work as an astringent, but that can tend to dry your face out.
-This particular toner uses orange blossom to both cleanse the skin and restore the natural acidity that is removed after cleansing.
+Many toners contain alcohol to work as an astringent, but alcohol can tend to dry your face out.
+This particular toner uses orange blossom to cleanse the skin and restore the natural acidity that is removed after cleansing.

-The orange blossom in this toner also has antimicrobial properties, which further helps to fight acne-causing bacteria on your skin.
+Orange blossom also has antimicrobial properties that further help fight acne-causing bacteria on your skin.